mrterry06/GulpLive8000/README.md

 # GulpLive8000
-Gulp live reload on port 800
+Gulp live reload on port 8000.

+Gulp liveReload on port 8000.
+Watching successfully all js, html, and css files within a project.